vaultdweller101/scrappr-extension/README.md

    - Now open the Scrappr popup: you’ll see a banner like *“You have 1 voice note ready to import.”*
    - Click **Use latest** to open a new note pre-filled with your transcript, then click **Save** to store it like any other note.

-3. **Add a note using the mobile app**
+11. **Add a note using the mobile app**
+   - Grab an Android phone.
+   - Open a browser and go to `https://github.com/vaultdweller101/scrappr-mobile`.
+   - Click the release under `Android APK for quick installation` and tap "download" when prompted.
-   - Open the Scrappr mobile app on your phone (signed in with the same account).
+   - Tap the big plus sign in the bottom right.
-   - Tap **New Idea** (or the equivalent add button).
-   - Type or dictate your note on mobile and save it.
+   - Type your note on mobile and save it.
    - Because notes are stored in the same cloud account, this new mobile note will also be available to the extension when you open the Scrappr popup in your browser.

-4. **See recommendations while writing**
+12. **See recommendations while writing**
    - In your Google Doc, highlight some text and copy it (`Ctrl+C` / `Cmd+C` or `Cmd+C` on macOS).
    - Click the Scrappr icon to open the popup.
    - Scrappr reads the clipboard text and shows you **suggested ideas** from your saved notes that match what you’re writing.
    - These suggestions can include notes you typed, notes imported from voice, and notes created on mobile.

-5. **View all notes**
+13. **View all notes**
    - In the popup, click **Show All Ideas**.
    - This shows a grid of all your saved notes for your account, most recent first.
    - Use this to browse or quickly scan everything you’ve captured across desktop and mobile.

-6. **Delete a note**
+14. **Delete a note**
    - From **Show All Ideas**, find the note you want to remove.
-   - Click the delete button on that note and confirm the deletion.
+   - Click the red X on that note and confirm the deletion when prompted.
    - The note is removed from your Scrappr account in Firebase.

-7. **Confirm it’s gone everywhere (including mobile)**
-   - Open the Scrappr mobile app and refresh your notes list.
-   - The deleted note will no longer appear there.
-   - Likewise, it will not be suggested by the browser extension anymore.

 ## Features